 - any current residential student who wants to live on campus next year

-** Both roommates need to pay the deposit between February 1 and March 4. **
+** Both roommates need to pay the deposit between February 1 and March 3 in order to participate in the lottery.**

 What should I do to participate in the Housing Lottery?

-Pay a $100 housing deposit online through WebAdvisor between Monday, February 1, and Friday, March 4.
-(Log in to WebAdvisor with SU username and password; click “current student,” click “make a payment” and “view account activity” links.
+Pay a $100 housing deposit online through WebAdvisor between Wednesday, February 1, and Friday, March 3.
+(Log in to WebAdvisor with SU username and password; click “current student,” click “View Account and Make Payments” link.
 Click “deposit” on the make a payment page by checking the box next to this option.
 Click on “payment method,” enter payment information and click “submit.”)

 Fill out the online Housing Contract on the same day you pay the deposit.